Board Certified in Cardiovascular Diseases & Interventional Cardiology

-Dr R. K. Ahuja is currently Chairman, Department of Cardiology at Central Florida Regional Hospital, Sanford, FL and Chairman, Credentialing Committee at Florida Hospital Fish Memorial, Orange City, FL.
-He has been a Board Member of Southwest Volusia Healthcare Corporation, FL since 2013.
-He is Director, of Central Florida Cardiovascular Laboratory in Lake Mary, FL.
-He has served as Director of Cardiac Catheterization Laboratory (2006-2008), Chairman of Department of Cardiology (2008 to 2012), Vice-Chief of Staff (2013-14) and Chief of Staff (2015-2016) at Florida Hospital Fish Memorial, Orange City, FL.
+Dr. R. K. Ahuja is currently Chairman, Bylaws Committee at Florida Hospital Fish Memorial, Orange City, FL and the Director of Central Florida Cardiovascular Laboratory in Lake Mary, FL.
+He has been a Board Member of Southwest Volusia Healthcare Corporation, FL from 2013 to 2018.
+He has served as Director of Cardiac Catheterization Laboratory (2006-2008), Chairman of Department of Cardiology (2008 to 2012), Vice-Chief of Staff (2013-14), Chief of Staff (2015-2016) and Chairman Credential Committee (2016-2018) at Florida Hospital Fish Memorial, Orange City, FL.
+Dr. Ahuja has also been a Chairman of Department of Cardiology (2018) at Central Florida Regional Hospital, Sanford.
 Prior to starting his practice in Orange City & Lake Mary Dr Ahuja has worked as Assistant Professor of Medicine at the University of South Florida, Tampa.
 He was Associate Director of Cardiac Catheterization Laboratory at James A. Haley Veterans Hospital in Tampa.
 His main duties included teaching and training cardiovascular trainee fellows, with emphasis in performing invasive procedures.

 With an active interest medical research, Dr. R. K. Ahuja has participated in numerous trials as principal investigator, co-investigator and sub-investigator.
 He has co-authored several articles written in major peer-reviewed medical journals and a book chapter.
 He has also presented his research at major international conferences.